zeynab-sh/django-learning-lab/README.md

 ## Project Setup
 - Python 3.11+
-- Django (version TBD, will be added to requirements.txt)
+- Django (will be added to requirements.txt)
 - Virtual environment: `.venv/`